-Everest College recognizes another category of students who excel in their academic performance.
+Parks College recognizes another category of students who excel in their academic performance.
 These students are named to the Dean's List.
-The Dean's List includes those full-time students (must carry at least 12 credit hours during the term) who earn a 3.5 or higher grade point average for the term and have earned no grade lower than a C in any course that term.
+The Dean's List includes those full-time students (must carry at least 12 credit hours during a regular term, 8 credit hours during a mini-term) who earn a 3.5 or higher grade point average for the term and have earned no grade lower than a C in any course that term.
+A news release is sent to all local media and the College prepares a certificate of award.